This article was last updated on January 2nd, 2021

 Potatoes are also an excellent tool to thicken gravies and curries.
 Dishes that contain potatoes will naturally start to thicken just as the potato simmers in the liquid.
 The potato’s starch acts as a thickening agent and is used widely across the world to thicken curries.

 Adding rice or rice flour to any curry or gravy will help thicken it up.
 In many parts of the world, rice is used regularly as a thickening agent in curries and other dishes.
-Rice flour is also used to sprinkle over curries to thicken it.
+Rice flour is also used to sprinkle over curries to thicken them.
 It is a great option, especially for vegan dishes.

 15. Coconut Milk